Updated: May 2008

 Page No. 7-Section G - Balfe's memory is honored in London and Dublin.
 His final opera performed.

-Page No. 8-Section H - Listing of Balfe's operatic works 1830-1870.
+Page No. 8-Section H - Listing of Balfe's 28 operatic works

 Page No. 9-Section I - Listing of recordings of Balfe's music and operas.
+Italian opera Falstaff CD set.

 Page No. 10-Section J - Books and Literary references, including James Joyce.
 New Balfe Book.